Home Construction Loan Calculator 2024

 What You Should Know

-• A construction loan allows you to borrow money to build a house from the ground up.
+• A construction loan lets you borrow money to build, renovate, or improve a house.

-• Once the house is built, you can repay the loan in full or refinance your construction loan into a mortgage.
+• During construction, you only have to make interest-only payments.
+After the construction, you can repay or refinance the loan into a mortgage.

 About This Construction Loan Calculator